 If you have hard water (or if your house water is chlorinated, mineralized or fluoridated) you may notice that it’s difficult to build up a good lather and cumbersome to rinse all the shampoo from your hair.
 You might feel a gummy soap residue in long hair….
 It’s a build-up of soap and minerals from your hard water.
 There are a few options to solve this:

 - Use distilled water for your final rinse.
-We’re not a fan of this option because, well, we never going to remember to have distilled water in the shower!
+I’m not a fan of this option because, well, I’m never going to remember to have distilled water in the shower!

 - Use a pinch of baking soda in about a quart of water to make a pre-wash rinse.
 This will help the shampoo bar lather better and rinse more easily.
 Remember though, only a pinch.
 Too much will soften your water.

 - Finally, our favorite solution is to install a water filter for your showerhead.
 We found a low-cost option on Amazon and we were amazed at the difference in our hair after just one wash.

 Break down the build-up to reduce the breaking-in period.